TechnoDk/JSPIDER/CODE2/JAVA1/Notes1.md

 & :- Strictly checked both operand.it will execute both operands to give result.

 &&:-it will execute 2nd operand only if 1st is true.

+# Date:- 23-10-2024(wednesday)

+# Logical  OR :-
+Logical OR takes two boolean operands and if atleast one operand is true then it will true otherwise false.
+T-T:T
+T-F:T
+F-T:T
+F-F:F

+||(Double pipeline):- it will skip 2nd operand if 1st operand is true.
+| (single Pipeline):-it will execute both operand always.

+# Logical Not:-
+Logical Not takes one boolean operand and it changes the boolean state.

+T-F
+F-T

+# Conditional Operator:-

+Conditional operator takes 3 operand where operand one must be boolean operand if operand one is true 00h00..0

+IF operand one is true then  operand two is executed otherwise operand three is executed.
+ SYNTAX:(OP1?OP2:OP3);